Manifolds counting and class field towers

 With such fields $k$ and $l$ at hand we can repeat the rest of the argument in \S\ref{sec:thm1 lower} and thus show that the lower bound in Theorem \ref{theorem} is valid for any semisimple group $H$ which contains irreducible lattices (i.e. for any isotypic semisimple Lie group).

-The proof of the upper bound in \S\ref{sec:uniform upper bnd} does not use the assumption that the Lie group is simple and can be applied without any changes to semisimple groups $H$ which satisfy the congruence subgroup property.
+The proof of the upper bound in \S\ref{sec:uniform upper bnd} does not use the assumption that the Lie group is simple and can be applied without any changes to semisimple groups $H$ assuming validity of the congruence subgroup property and Margulis-Platonov conjecture.